derekahn/drone-secret/README.md

 - Secrets (required) takes a stringified map (refer to [envconfig](https://github.com/kelseyhightower/envconfig)) and base64 encodes the values while it finds and replaces.
 - Directory (optional) is the targeted directory to recursively interpolate
-- FileDenyList (optional) takes a list of files to ignore
+- DenyList (optional) takes a list of files to ignore

 Below is an example `.drone.yml` that uses this plugin.